 For those of you who may not know, hummus is made with chickpeas.
 I have to admit that I only found out after the fact.
 That’s because I didn’t eat hummus until I immigrated to Australia many moons ago!

 Hummus is made of chickpeas, tahini, garlic, lemon juice, olive oil, ground cumin, salt and water.
-They make a wonderful dip or a base dressing such as we did in our Dutch Carrot Salad.
+They make a wonderful dip or a base dressing such as we did in our Salad of Dutch Carrots, Hummus and Soft-Boiled Eggs.

 Flavour/Texture: This is quite a simple flavoured salad with most of the tastes coming from the homemade Italian dressing, which is punchy and bold yet light in the scheme of things.